IGenotyper/IGenotyper.github.io/README.md

-# Resolving the IGH locus
+# A novel framework for characterizing genomic haplotype diversity in the human immunoglobulin gene regions